All your medication is recorded on our practice computer which routinely checks for interactions and allergies.

-You can also order online via the link at the top of this page.
+You will need to order your prescription online, via the link at the top of this page.
 To use this service you will need to provide ID to the reception team who will then give you a password and username.
+If your are unable to use this service contact the surgery.

 It takes TWO WORKING DAYS to produce a new prescription (released after 5pm) or dispense medication, but we can sometimes rush this a little if you explain the need to reception.
 We usually issue a single month's supply of medication in line with NHS guidance so even if you are on several different treatments it should be possible for you to make a single monthly request.
 Requests for repeat medication should not be made over the telephone as there is more likelihood of a mistake with the prescription.